confluentinc/examples/clients/docs/includes/certs-truststore.rst

 CentOS
 """"""

+You may need to install CA root certificates in the following way:

 .. code-block:: bash

    sudo yum reinstall ca-certificates

 Once you install the CA root certificates, set the ``ssl.ca.location`` property in the client code.
-Edit the producer and consumer code files, and add the ``ssl.ca.location`` configuration parameter into the producer and consumer properties.
+Edit both the producer and consumer code files, and add the ``ssl.ca.location`` configuration parameter into the producer and consumer properties.
-Its value should correspond to the location of the appropriate CA certificates file on your host.
+The value should correspond to the location of the appropriate CA root certificates file on your host.

 .. code-block:: text